 Normal courtesies should be observed and handshaking is the normal form of greeting.
 Dress should be conservative but casual.
-If invited to the home, a small souvenir from one's homeland is an acceptable gift, and something for their children is always welcome.
-Do not give money.
+If invited to a home, a small souvenir from one's homeland is an acceptable gift, and something for their children is always welcome.
 Remember that a nod of the head means 'No' and a shake means 'Yes'.

 Bulgarian is the official language and the Cyrillic alphabet is used - Bulgaria is the only EU nation to use it.
 English, German, French and Russian are spoken in major tourist resorts and hotels.